 It's so sharp that the out-of-focus elements can indeed be a little jarring.
-In some of the portraits above, you might have noticed that the defocused greenery is a little ...well.. sharp.
-A tad more well-defined than I'd like to be, with halos at the edges in some cases.
+In some of the portraits above, you might’ve noticed that the defocused greenery is a little ...well.. sharp.
+A tad more well-defined than I'd like it to be, with halos at the edges in some cases.

 This actually worsens as you stop down.
-Bokeh can range from slightly distracting at f1.4 to say f1.8, but once you go past f2.0, it starts getting sharper than I'd like it to be.
+Bokeh can range from slightly distracting at f1.4 to say f1.8, but once you go past f2.0, it starts getting sharper than I'd consider desirable.

 Here's what I mean:

 Now don't get me wrong, this isn't a complaint in as much advice about how to best use the lens to get past this drawback.